-DevOps is a process of automating all the repetitive IT operations to minimize the human effort (and the risk of human error) while running your infrastructure.
+DevOps is a process of automating all the repetitive IT operations to minimize human effort (and the risk of human error) while running your infrastructure.
 DevOps engineers focus on software development, deployment, and operating production environments.

 While Ops engineers have to run an infrastructure they’re given and put out fires all over it, and DevOps can automate various aspects of IT operations to reduce the number of incidents, SREs have to plan and design resilient infrastructure and workflows (and update them as needed).

-The main job responsibilities of an SRE are:
+The main SRE responsibilities are:

 An SRE expert should be involved in all stages of any IT-related project of your organization.
-This includes discussing the concept of the next project, designing the infrastructure, toolset, and processes needed to deliver it, overseeing their implementation, monitoring the performance of a working system, and adjusting it if necessary.
+This includes discussing the concept of the next project, designing the infrastructure, toolset, and processes needed to deliver it, overseeing its implementation, monitoring the performance of a working system, and adjusting it if necessary.
 It also involves training your staff to follow the guidelines and procedures that minimize the daily toil for your IT department.

-Non-technical SRE skills:
+Non-technical SRE skills include:

-Fundamental technical SRE skills:
+Fundamental technical Site Reliability Engineer skills:

 Why so?
 Because boredom is a gruesome enemy.
 When an SRE expert has to cover all the needs of an organization (or establish an in-house SRE team and train it), the scope of the challenge is big and keeps them motivated.
 However, once the main pain points are dealt with, ongoing monitoring (while definitely needed) requires much less time and effort, and the level of SRE engagement inevitably decreases.

-The solution is either working for huge companies, where SRE is an endless journey of transforming extensive infrastructure and workflow or working for a Managed Services Provider that has multiple clients on various stages of SRE implementation.
+The solution is either working for huge companies, where SRE is an endless journey of transforming extensive infrastructure and workflow, or working for a Managed Services Provider that has multiple clients on various stages of SRE implementation.
 This way, the SRE talent faces a constant influx of challenges and remains motivated to overcome them, gain experience, and grow as a professional.
 Besides, MSP customers pay for SRE expertise only while they need it and gain an immediate return on their investments by optimizing their IT operations and workflows.

 Based on Glassdoor, Statista, and other credible open data sources, here are the salary ranges for a Software Reliability Engineer.

-Here\s what companies that actively try to hire SRE talent expect them to do:
+Here’s what companies that actively try to hire SRE talent expect them to do: